tmin002/chatapp/protocol.md

  * TCP based.
  * Almost every connection are opened by client and closed when server respond.
 Sockets are created for each request.
 (Like HTTP)
  * However, There is one socket that maintains connection from login until logout.
 We call this a persistent socket.
- * Server will send receiving messages, chatroom invitation to client using rersistent socket.
+ * Server will send receiving messages, chatroom invitation to client using persistent socket.

  ## Packet format for sending